aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-calendars/creating-calendars/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithCalendars-CreatingUpdatingAndRemoving-CreatingCalendar-CreatingCalendar.cpp" >}}
 ## **Defining Weekdays for Calendar**
 Microsoft Project keeps track of which days are considered weekdays in a calendar so that it can calculate project end dates and so on.
-Aspose.Tasks API allows developers to define weekdays for a calendar associated with a project.
+Aspose.Tasks for C++ API allows developers to define weekdays for a calendar associated with a project.

 The Days collection exposed by the Calendar class is used to define the weekdays for a calendar.
 The Days collection represents an array list of WeekDay objects.